 The Nassau County Coaches Association selected Coach John Bruckner as the Boys Nassau County Coach of the Year.
 This distinction is earned for more than just racking up wins.
 Coach Bruckner instills pride, sportsmanship and a solid work ethic in the fencers of Oyster Bay High School.
 Not only did he lead his Boys Fencing Team to become Nassau County Champions, but his boys and girls teams both earned Scholar / Athlete Team Awards.

-Every season the academic averages of all varsity sports teams are taken collectively and each team whose average is greater than 90 percent is honored with the Scholar/Athlete Team distinction by the New York State Public High School Athletic Association (NYSPHSAA).
-For the fall of 2011 season seven of the eight varsity teams had an average GPA of 90 percent or greater.
+Every season the academic averages of all varsity sports teams are taken collectively, and each team with an average that’s greater than 90 percent is honored with the Scholar/Athlete Team distinction by the New York State Public High School Athletic Association (NYSPHSAA).
+For the 2011-2012 season, eight of the nine varsity teams had an average GPA of 90 percent or greater.
 The Girls’ Fencing Team led the pack with an impressive team academic average of 97.321 percent.
 The Boys Fencing Team was a close second with a team academic average of 96.571 percent.

 Oyster Bay Town Supervisor John Venditto recently took special occasion to present Hockey Pioneer Willie O’Ree, the first black player to ever play in the National Hockey League (NHL), with a proclamation on behalf of the Town of Oyster Bay.

 Supervisor Venditto proclaimed Jan.
 18 to be ‘Willie O’Ree Day’ in the Town of Oyster Bay, to commemorate the 53rd anniversary of Willie breaking the color barrier in the NHL.